I’m going to keep today’s post super short, like Live Simply history-making short. Why? Two reasons:

-- 1 cup white or brown sugar--The sugar should be soft, not large granules.
+- 1 cup organic white sugar or brown sugar--The sugar should be soft not large granules.

-- 1 TB aloe vera gel--Look for a gel that doesn't require refrigeration. (where to buy)
+- 1 TB aloe vera gel Look for a gel that doesn't require refrigeration.

-- 10 drops skin-friendly essential oil--I use lavender or rosemary essential oil.
+- 10 drops lavender essential oil or other skin-friendly essential oil like rosemary essential oil.